 ..\jom\jom.exe clean

-Note that PDB files will be deleted too.
+Note that PDB files will be deleted too (the files are rarely needed, only for debugging of Qt itself).

 I followed the steps and it worked like a charm!